Golf Under the Lights

 “Do I think it would be successful in a lot of other parts of the country?
 Yes.
 Hell, yes,” Postlethwait said.
 “I don’t know why more haven’t done it.”

 Soccer, baseball and football fields are often lit late into the night, he argued, so why not a golf course?
 Postlethwait’s idea of lighting a course wasn’t a new one – Whitten recalls playing Westwood Golf Course, a nine-hole par-3 course in Omaha, Nebraska, as a 16 year old in 1966.
 The course remains open, but the lights are long gone.

 Others still remain and claim offering nighttime golf gives them a competitive advantage.
-Jason Scott Deegan of Golf Advisor cites 56 lit facilities in the U.S., with California leading the way with 12 while another year-round golf state, Florida, has nine.
+Golf Advisor cites 56 lit facilities in the U.S., with California leading the way with 12 while another year-round golf state, Florida, has nine.
 Heartwell Golf Course in California, a 2,143-yard, par-3 course in Long Beach, California, is where Tiger Woods got his start.

 “It was lit at night, just like most of the people who were there,” Woods once cracked.

-Another night-golf venue is “Cloud 9,” a short course at Angel Park Golf Club in Las Vegas that replicates 12 of the most famous approaches in golf and was named among the best par-3 courses in America by Golf.com last year.
+Another night-golf venue is “Cloud 9,” a short course at Angel Park Golf Club in Las Vegas that replicates 12 of the most famous approaches in golf and was recently named among the best par-3 courses in America by Golf.com.
 Nine of the 12 holes are lighted for night-time play, as is a nine-hole, natural grass putting course at the facility that features bunkers, rock outcroppings and water hazards.